balena-io/debugging-masterclass/README.md

 The following exercises assume access to a device that has been provisioned.
 As per the other masterclasses in this series we're going to assume that's a balenaFin, however you can simply alter the device type as appropriate in the following instructions.
-The balena CLI is going to be used over the WebTerminal in the balenaCloud Dashboard for accessing the device, but all of the exercises could be completed in this manner.
+The balena CLI is going to be used instead of the WebTerminal in the balenaCloud Dashboard for accessing the device, but all of the exercises could be completed using the WebTerminal if preferred.

 First login to your balena account via `balena login`, and then create a new
 application: